-- to understand familiar words and basic sentences, concerning themselves and a variety of familiar topics (e.g. family, travel, food, some current events, technology, professions, etc.) when people speak slowly and clearly. - to read short, simple texts.
-The students will be able to utilize reading strategies to find specific, predictable information in everyday materials such as advertisements, menus and brief personal communications - to use the target language with a basic level of conversational fluency on familiar topics.
-The students will be able to ask and answer simple questions in areas of immediate need or on familiar topics.
-In addition, they will be able to describe where they live and people they know. - to write short, simple messages dealing with everyday issues.
-The students will be able to describe, in basic sentences, themselves, their friends and family, their immediate surroundings, and their daily routines. - to give examples of the relationship between language and culture.
+- to understand longer sentences, concerning both themselves and a larger variety of topics (e.g., family, travel, food, some current events, technology, professions, etc.). - to read longer more complex texts.
+The students will be able to utilize reading strategies to find specific information in all sorts of materials such as advertisements and emails but also short stories and short newspaper articles. - to use the target language with an intermediate level of conversational fluency on known topics.
+The students will be able to ask and answer questions in areas or on topics that were discussed in class.
+In addition they will be able to describe where their past, and learn to talk about the future. - to write more complex messages dealing with all sort of issues.
+The students will be able to describe themself, their friends and family, their routines but also their past experiences, and their future plans and desires. - to understand more deeply the relationship between language and culture.
 The students will be able to identify some characteristics of the target language culture(s) and distinguish patterns from stereotypes.
-They will begin to note similarities and differences between target cultures and their own. - to reflect on the experience of learning a new language and on different pedagogies.
-The students will begin to identify their personal learning style.
+They will begin to note similarities and differences between the target culture and their own. - to reflect on the experience of learning a new language and on different pedagogies.
+The students will continue to understand what works best for them as language learners, their personal learning styles and strategies.